Chaddesley’s Origins

 hamper the progress of enemy tanks in the event of invasion.

-recalls the Chaddesley LDV brigade made four; two for the top of Briar Hill
+the Chaddesley LDV brigade made four; two for the top of Briar Hill and two

-and two for the entrance to the village outside the Police Station.
-They used
+for the entrance to the village outside the Police Station.
+They used easily

-easily obtained 4 ft diameter concrete drainage pipes, stood them on end
+obtained 4 ft diameter concrete drainage pipes, stood them on end and then

-and then filled them to the top with concrete.
-The iron bar (seen in photo
+filled them to the top with concrete.
+The iron bar (seen in photo above) was

 Remarkably, two of Chaddesley’s ‘obstacles’ have survived and can still be